justinjandoc/justinjandoc.github.io/projects/manoa-inventory-post.md

 <img class="ui image" src="../images/mip-faculty-profile.png">

 Manoa Inventory: POST was my second software engineering but my first project in which we had to create something for a customer.
 I was also in a bigger group than what I was used to, but this was offset with the amount of work there was to be done.
+As this project was to be presented to our customers, we were introduced to the concept of "user stories."
+These user stories are scenarios that users of the website may find themselves in.
+For example, one of our user stories was how a faculty member may want to change their emergency contact information.

+For more information, you may visit the Manoa Inventory: POST homepage [here](https://manoa-inventory-post.github.io/).
+The homepage contains links to the project's source code, as well as links to my teammates' GitHub accounts and our team contract.